Stages Of A Criminal Case In Washington

-Prosecutors must filed formal charges in order to initiate a criminal case.
-They may have to appear before a judge to establish probable cause during an investigation, and they may have toobtain an indictment from a grand jury in a felony case.
-If a defendant is in police custody, prosecutors must hold a hearing within forty-eight hours of the defendant’s arrest to determine charges.
+Prosecutors must file formal charges in order to initiate a criminal case.
+They may have to appear before a judge to establish probable cause during an investigation, and they may have to obtain an indictment from a grand jury in a felony case.
+If a defendant is in police custody, prosecutors must hold a hearing within 48 hours of the defendant’s arrest to determine charges.
 If prosecutors do not file charges within certain specific time limits, it could mean the defendant’s unconditional release from custody.

 Arraignment

-The court may hold multiple pre-trial hearings to handle matters such as scheduling and to monitor the progress of any services or conditions imposed on the defendant.
-A judge may hold hearings to monitor the progress of plea negotiations, and parties may wish to address issues relating to access to witnesses or evidence during the pre-trial phase.
+The court may hold multiple pretrial hearings to address scheduling and monitor the progress of any services or conditions imposed on the defendant.
+A judge may hold hearings to monitor the progress of plea negotiations, and parties may wish to address issues relating to access to witnesses or evidence during the pretrial phase.
 In the event of a plea agreement, the court may hold a hearing to consider the agreement and the defendant’s plea.

-A defendant may file a wide range of motions during the pretrial stage, including motions to dismiss some or all charges, motions to suppress evidence, and motions to limit trial testimony.
-The court may consider these motions in pre-trial hearings, or may address them shortly prior to the beginning of trial.
+A defendant may file a wide range of motions during the pretrial stage, including motions to dismiss some or all charges, motions to suppress evidence and motions to limit trial testimony.
+The court may consider these motions in pretrial hearings or may address them shortly prior to the beginning of the trial.

 Readiness Hearings

-The court will hold a readiness hearing, known in some cases as an omnibus hearing, sometime between a few weeks to a few days before the scheduled trial date.
-The purpose of this hearing is to address or resolve pre-trial motions, review discovery, and take care of any other pre-trial matters.
+The court will hold a readiness hearing, known in some cases as an omnibus hearing, sometime between a few weeks and a few days before the scheduled trial date.
+The purpose of this hearing is to address or resolve pretrial motions, review discovery, and take care of any other pretrial matters.

 Trial

 While defendants are entitled to a trial by jury, they may elect to waive that right and have the judge hear their case.
-A trial consists of jury selection, known as voir dire, opening statements, examination of witnesses and presentation of evidence, jury instructions, and closing arguments.
+A trial includes jury selection (voir dire), opening statements, examination of witnesses and presentation of evidence, jury instructions, and closing arguments.
 The judge or jury will then render a verdict of guilty, known as a conviction, or not guilty, known as an acquittal.
-Errors during the trial may result in a mistrial, in which case the trial is terminated and prosecutors may choose to begin the case again.
+Errors during the trial may result in a mistrial, in which case the trial is terminated, and prosecutors may choose to begin the case again.

 Sentencing

 Judges in Washington criminal cases determine sentences in all cases, even those decided by a jury.
-Washington law establishes sentencing guidelines that take a wide range of factors into consideration.
+Washington law establishes sentencing guidelines that consider a wide range of factors.
 Defendants may make their own sentencing recommendations and present evidence at the sentencing hearing.
-Defendants can testify, but are not obligated to do so.
+Defendants can testify, but they are not obligated to do so.

-Criminal defendants in Renton, Bellevue and elsewhere in western Washington need the assistance of an experienced criminal defense attorneywith knowledge of Washington’s legal system.
-Vindicate Law Group has protected the rights of defendants in criminal cases for more than 20 years, helping obtain dismissals and acquittals, as well as plea agreements and verdicts with significantly reduced penalties.
-Contact us today for your confidential case evaluation, or call (888) 212-4824.
+Criminal defendants in Renton, Bellevue and elsewhere in Western Washington need the assistance of an experienced criminal defense attorney with knowledge of Washington’s legal system.
+Vindicate Criminal Law Group has protected the rights of defendants in criminal cases for more than 20 years, helping obtain dismissals and acquittals, as well as plea agreements and verdicts with significantly reduced penalties.
+Contact us today for your confidential case evaluation or call 855-898-2542.